BreeceW/WinUIEdit/Tools/README.md

 `WinUI3`

 ## Vcxproj
-This tool generates the MicaEditor.vcxproj and MicaEditor.vcxproj.filters files.
+This tool generates the WinUIEditor.vcxproj and WinUIEditor.vcxproj.filters files.
 It adds support for wildcards to vcxproj files and filters them according to predefined folders.
-Filters in the MicaEditor project must be modified by changing the Vcxproj tool, not in Visual Studio.
+Filters in the WinUIEditor project must be modified by changing the Vcxproj tool, not in Visual Studio.

 Run the Vcxproj tool like this: